ashera96/ballerina-stackoverflow-gsheet/README.md

 ```

 **Configurations**
-- Go through the following steps to obtain credetials and tokens for Google Sheets API.
+- Go through the following steps to obtain credentials and tokens for Google Sheets API.
     1. Visit [Google API Console](https://console.developers.google.com), click **Create Project**, and follow the wizard
     to create a new project.
     2. Enable both GMail and Google Sheets APIs for the project.